rovats/waltz-docker/README.md

 The build process downloads latest code from [finos/Waltz](https://github.com/finos/waltz) `master` branch by default.
 This can be overriden by passing a different git url or branch/tag name.
 See details of all available build arguments [here](build/README.md).

+> All commands must be run from the `waltz-docker` root directory

 **Template docker command**:
 ```console